PhilipGriffith/AHPy/README.md

 - `random_index`: *'dd'* or *'saaty'*, *(optional)* the set of random index estimates used to compute the priority vector's consistency ratio
   - 'dd' uses estimates from Donegan, H.A. and Dodd, F.J., 'A Note on Saaty's Random Indexes,' *Mathematical and Computer Modelling*, 15:10, 1991, pp. 135-137 (DOI: [10.1016/0895-7177(91)90098-R](https://doi.org/10.1016/0895-7177(91)90098-R))
-    - 'dd' supports the computation of consistency ratios for matrices less than or equal to 100 x 100 in size
+    - 'dd' supports the computation of consistency ratios for matrices less than or equal to 100 &times; 100 in size
   - 'saaty' uses estimates from Saaty, T., *Theory And Applications Of The Analytic Network Process*, Pittsburgh: RWS Publications, 2005, p.
 31
-    - 'saaty' supports the computation of consistency ratios for matrices less than or equal to 15 x 15 in size
+    - 'saaty' supports the computation of consistency ratios for matrices less than or equal to 15 &times; 15 in size

 - `iterations`: *int*, *(optional)* the stopping criteria for the algorithm used to compute the Compare object's priority vector; the algorithm stops when the number of iterations is equal to this value

 - `tolerance`: *float*, *(optional)* the stopping criteria for the cycling coordinates algorithm used to compute the optimal value of missing pairwise comparisons; the algorithm stops when the difference between the norms of two cycles of coordinates is less than this value

 - `cr`: *bool*, *(optional)* an override to compute the Compare object's priority vector even when a consistency ratio cannot be computed due to the size of the matrix
-  - This allows for the computation of matrices greater than 100 x 100 in size
+  - This allows for the computation of matrices greater than 100 &times; 100 in size

-#### Missing Pairwise Comparisons
+### Missing Pairwise Comparisons

 When a Compare object is initialized, the elements forming the keys of the input `comparisons` dictionary are permuted.
-Permutations of elements that do not contain a value within the `comparisons` dictionary are then optimally solved for using the cyclic coordinates algorithm described in Bozóki, S., Fülöp, J. and Rónyai, L., 'On optimal completion of incomplete pairwise comparison matrices,' *Mathematical and Computer Modelling*, 52:1–2, 2010, pp. 318-333 (DOI: [10.1016/j.mcm.2010.02.047](https://doi.org/10.1016/j.mcm.2010.02.047))
+Permutations of elements that do not contain a value within the `comparisons` dictionary are then optimally solved for using the cyclic coordinates algorithm described in:

+Bozóki, S., Fülöp, J. and Rónyai, L., 'On optimal completion of incomplete pairwise comparison matrices,' *Mathematical and Computer Modelling*, 52:1–2, 2010, pp. 318-333 (DOI: [10.1016/j.mcm.2010.02.047](https://doi.org/10.1016/j.mcm.2010.02.047))

 ### add_children()

+Compare objects can be linked together to form a hierarchy representing the decision problem

 how to link in a hierarchy
 names